pablo33/rompictcleaner/README.md

   * separate bios from roms folder
   * rename all files to lowercase

-How to separate bios from roms: by matching a bios folder.

-And here I go again.
+You need a separate folder with bios files.
+The software will match these bios on roms folder an will delete them.
+After refreshing your lists in MALA, you will want to copy the bios files again among the roms files.

 ## Input parameters on command line
-* roms folder ("roms" by default) --rom
+* roms folder ("roms" by default) --rom , -r
-* snapshot folder ("snap" by default) --snap
+* snapshot folder ("snap" by default) --snap , -s
-* bios folder ("bios" by default) --bios
+* bios folder ("bios" by default) --bios  ,  -b

 Input example:
 rompictcleaner --rom roms/ --snap snap/ --bios bios/